-- Rich content editor
+Rich content editor

 Each question in Ans has the rich content editor to format the text and to add additional information to the question.
 The options are mentioned below.

-- You can insert equations or variables.
+- You can insert equations (functions) or variables (Variable).

-- With the microphone button you can record audio which will be embedded in the question directly.
+- With the microphone button (mic) you can record audio which will be embedded in the question directly.

 For each question, you need to define the maximum amount of points a student can earn for the question.
 For some question types you have additional options for points.

 General question options